RamiKrispin/deploy-flex-actions/README.md

 ```
 Let's review the key arguments of the above `yml` file:
 - `name` - Defines the workflow name
-- `on` - Sets the trigger methodwe set a scheduled job and the execution time with the cron argument to run every 12 hours:
+- `on` - Defines the trigger method of the job.
+In our use case, we will set a scheduled job to run every 12 hours:
     - The cron setting on Github Actions follows the regular structure of minute, hour, day of the month, month, and day of the week.
     - In the above setting, `0 */12 * * *` represents - running every 12 hours at the beginning of the hour
     - The [crontab guru](https://crontab.guru/) is a nice resource to translate cron settings into human language format
 - `jobs` - Defines the [jobs](https://docs.github.com/en/actions/using-jobs/using-jobs-in-a-workflow) to execute during the run time.
 In our case, we have a single job to run, and we define it as `refresh-the-dashboard`
 - `runs-on` - Sets the OS system to run the job.
 So far, I have used Ubuntu-18.04.
 However, Github announced that they deprecated this version.
 Therefore, we will use the recommended version - Ubuntu-20.04.
-- `container` - This argument enables us to run the job inside a containerized environment (which was the main reason of setting a dockerized development environment).
+- `container` - This argument enables us to run the job inside a containerized environment (which was the main reason for setting a dockerized development environment).
     - `image` - As the name implies, set the image name.
-In this case, we will use the same image we use for the development
+In this case, we will use the same image we used for the development
 - `steps` - Defines the executions steps of the job using the following arguments:
     - `name` - Defines the step name
     - `run` - Executes code on the command line